galaxyproject/iwc/workflows/bacterial_genomics/amr_gene_detection/README.md

-# AMR gene detection in an assembled bacterial genome subworkflow (v1.0)
+# AMR gene detection workflow in an assembled bacterial genome (v1.0)

-This subworkflow use assembled bacterial genome fasta files and executes the following steps:
+This workflow uses assembled bacterial genome fasta files (but can be any fasta file) and executes the following steps:
 1. Genomic detection
     - Antimicrobial resistance gene identification:
         - **staramr** to blast against ResFinder and PlasmidFinder database